 1. Erector Spinae: The erector spinae is the primary muscle group targeted by the lower back machine.
 This group of muscles runs along both sides of the spine and is responsible for spinal extension, which is the movement of straightening the back from a flexed position.
 These muscles also help with spinal stability, making them crucial for maintaining proper posture and balance.
 When using the lower back machine, you engage the erector spinae by performing controlled back extension movements, which help strengthen and reinforce the muscles that support the spine.

 2. Glutes and Hamstrings: While the primary focus of the lower back machine is on the erector spinae, it also activates the glutes and hamstrings, which are key components of the lower body.
-The glutes and hamstrings work synergistically to extend the hips, which contributes to the movement of the machine.
+The glutes and hamstrings work synergistically to extend the hips, contributing to the movement of the machine.
 Strengthening these muscles is vital for improving lower body strength, stability, and overall functional movement.
-The engagement of the glutes and hamstrings also helps protect the lower back by improving the alignment and support of the pelvis and spine.
+This is also why incorporating exercises like the thrust machine, which specifically targets the glutes and hamstrings, can be a valuable addition to a well-rounded training routine.
+The engagement of these muscles through both machines helps protect the lower back by improving the alignment and support of the pelvis and spine.

 3. Core Muscles: Core muscles, including the rectus abdominis, obliques, and transverse abdominis, are also activated during exercises on the lower back machine.
 These muscles play a key role in stabilizing the torso and maintaining proper posture during back extension movements.
 While the core is not the primary focus of the machine, it is engaged to provide support and stability, particularly when performing exercises that require holding or controlling the back during the movement.
 Strengthening the core improves overall spinal stability and can help alleviate pressure on the lower back.